-Individualized programs.
+Personalized programs.
 Informed care.
-Inspiring outcomes.
+Amazing outcomes.

 What Is a PRTF?

 The Bradley Center’s Psychiatric Residential Treatment Facility (PRTF) is an intensive mental health treatment facility where children ages 6–18 who have severe mental, emotional, intellectual, and behavioral challenges receive 24-hour care and therapy.
-Residential treatment programs are designed to help youth develop the skills they need to effectively manage their own self-care when their temporary stay at Bradley ends.
+Residential treatment programs are designed to help kids develop the skills they need to effectively manage their own self-care when their temporary stay at Bradley ends.

 A Safe Place for Children to Start Over

 When kids are dealing with complex problems like trauma, unsafe behavior, or mental health issues, they need much more help than just firm rules or well-meaning advice.
 They also need comprehensive, compassionate medical and therapeutic care that is individually tailored to help each child manage his or her own specific behavioral challenges, in their own way and at their own pace.
 Our residential treatment program reinforces opportunities for children and families to create and maintain healthy relationships, learn from past mistakes, exercise good decision-making, and manage mental health symptoms.